ICJIA/history-of-computing-webpage/README.md

-# History of Computing Interactive Learning Page
+# Test scaffolding for (very) simple content-based learning project

-An (very simple) interactive web application that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.
+A web app that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.

-This is a test scaffolding for basic interactive learning projects that will be built out in the future.
+This is a test scaffolding.
+The idea here is to create a simple web page with a few sections and a quiz system.
+The goal is to create a basic scaffold for future use.

 ## Demo Site